Data Forwarding¶

 File Splitting Rules

-- Size boundary: The uncompressed original file is controlled between 256 MB and 512 MB, and after gzip compression, it is usually tens of MB to hundreds of MB.
-Too large or too small files will reduce retrieval efficiency.
+- Size boundary: The uncompressed original file is controlled between 256 MB and 512 MB.
+After gzip compression, it is typically tens of MB to a hundred MB.
+Files that are too large or too small will reduce search efficiency.

-You can upload external files to object storage according to the format and path rules generated by the data forwarding rules, and the console will search and display them in the same way.
+You can upload external files to object storage following the format and path rules generated by the data forwarding feature.
+The console will search and display them in the same way.